-Domain-based Message Authentication, Reporting & Conformance (DMARC) is a critical component of a truly secure email program, helping brands protect their customers, employees, and partners from phishing and spoofing attacks.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a critical component of a secure email program, helping brands protect their customers, employees, and partners from phishing and spoofing attacks.

-In 2022, it’s estimated that more than three billion phishing emails are sent daily.
+Billions of phishing emails are sent daily.
 DMARC is an essential line of defense for a domain owner against these fraudulent emails.
-But despite its importance, very few email marketers know how to effectively use DMARC to improve their email security.
+Despite DMARC’s importance, few email marketers know how to effectively use DMARC to improve email security.

 To help you strengthen your email security, let’s explore how to get started with DMARC and answer a few common questions about the protocol.

-DMARC was initially used by high-value online industries like financial services, but is now universally recommended for email marketers across all industries.
-DMARC is supported by all major mailbox providers and is key in both protecting email from malicious activity and improving deliverability.
-However, its adoption has been hindered due to its complexity and multi-tiered implementation approach.
-If you’re confused by the more technical aspects of DMARC, we’re here to help!
+DMARC was first used by businesses in the financial services sector, but it is now recommended for email marketers across all industries.
+DMARC is supported by all major mailbox providers and is key in protecting email from malicious activity and improving deliverability.
+Some major mailbox providers (including Gmail and Yahoo) have gone a step further and made a published DMARC record a requirement for bulk senders.
+Learning how to adopt and implement DMARC demands a complex and multi-tiered approach.

 DMARC is the biggest safety check for your email program and is significantly harder for spammers to crack than SPF—which defines which IP addresses are authorized to send mail from your domain—and DKIM—which “signs” your messages in a verifiable way for mailbox providers (MBPs).